 As your teeth adjust to braces and orthodontic elastics, you may experience some soreness or minor discomfort.
 You can take over the counter pain relievers to help with this.
 Typically, any discomfort will pass quite quickly as long as you’re consistent about wearing your orthodontic elastics.
 Your mouth just needs a little bit of time to adjust to the braces and the orthodontic elastics.
 Soon, you won’t even notice that you’re wearing them.

 If you have ongoing discomfort while wearing your orthodontic elastics, talk to Dr. Reddick about solutions.
 You don’t have to suffer to get straighter teeth, so there’s absolutely no reason to fear braces or elastics.
 As long as you stick with the schedule for wearing your orthodontic elastics and have your regular check-ups with Dr. Reddick, you’ll have a straight smile sooner than you think.

 An Orthodontist Who Is Here For You

-Reddick Orthodontics is a Melbourne, Florida orthodontic practice owned by Dr. Chad Reddick.
+Melbourne Orthodontics is a Melbourne, Florida orthodontic practice owned by Dr. Chad Reddick.
 Dr. Reddick is a highly skilled and experienced orthodontic specialist who offers the full spectrum of orthodontics, including metal braces, ceramic braces, oral appliances, Invisalign clear aligners, early orthodontic intervention, adult orthodontic care, retainers, and night guards.
-Contact Reddick Orthodontics anytime to arrange your appointment with Dr. Reddick.
+Contact Melbourne Orthodontics anytime to arrange your appointment with Dr. Reddick.